 Leadership Overview

-Queens Public Library has 5 executives leading key functions including strategy, information technology, operations, and administration.
+Queens Public Library has 5 executives leading key functions including strategy, information technology, operations, and organizational management.

 Leadership Roles at Queens Public Library